FinMiner/FinMiner/README.md

 Support email: support@miner.finom.io
 Community chat in telegram (developers read it too): https://t.me/finminer

 # FinMiner by FINOM
-# version: 2.3
+# version: 2.4
-**FinMiner** is a program product developed by the Finom company to create structural cryptocurrency units on the framework of the Ethash and CryptoNight algorithms.
-The present version of **FinMiner** was made to work with every cryptocurrency based on this algorithm, including Ethereum, Ethereum Classic, Monero and many others.
-This version of **FinMiner** runs on Windows or Linux with AMD or Nvidia graphics cards.
+**FinMiner** is a program product developed by the Finom company to create structural cryptocurrency units on the framework of the Ethash, CryptoNight and RandomHash algorithms.
+The present version of **FinMiner** was made to work with every cryptocurrency based on these algorithms, including Ethereum, Ethereum Classic, Monero, PascalCoin and many others.
+This version of **FinMiner** runs on Windows or Linux with AMD or Nvidia graphics cards (for Ethash and CryptoNight algorithms).
+The RandomHash algorithm is supported only on CPU.

 In order to begin mining Ethereum with FinMiner, ***it's enough to simply input your wallet*** in the configuration file.

-Testing on **FinMiner** demonstrated high performance working with Ethereum, Ethereum Classic, Monero and other currencies.
+Testing on **FinMiner** demonstrated high performance working with Ethereum, Ethereum Classic, Monero, PascalCoin and other currencies.
 As a result of the research carried out, it was found that **FinMiner** performs on par with, and sometimes better than, competing program products.
 Independently of this, **FinMiner** stands out with its high stability and simple setup.
 ## Payment
 Payment for the use of **FinMiner** takes the form of a commission from mining.
 The commission is 1% of total mining time: every hour at random **FinMiner** switches the mining to its wallets for 36 seconds.
 ## Setup